CS2103AUG2016-T10-C4/Main/docs/UserGuide.md

 Example:
 * `complete T1`<br>
-   Mark todo 1 as complete and delete it from the keep in viewfinder.
+   Mark To-do 1 as complete and delete it from the keep in viewfinder.
 * `complete D2`<br>
    Mark deadline 2 as complete and delete it from the keep in viewfinder.
 * `complete 3`<br>